Find out if switching energy supplier could save you money

 - Compare a wide range of suppliers

-- Quick, easy form to compare quotes
+- Simple form to compare multiple energy providers

 - Switch with minimal effort

-There are dozens of energy suppliers in the UK with companies entering and leaving the market.
+There are dozens of energy suppliers in the UK, with companies entering and leaving the market.
 Some of the main suppliers are:

 British Gas remains the largest energy provider in the UK, although it has been losing customers over recent years.
-It used to be sole energy provider for the UK, until it was privatised in 1986.
+It used to be the sole energy provider for the UK, until it was privatised in 1986.

 Indeed, statistics suggest that a fair percentage of its customers have stayed loyal for an incredibly long time.